Search waiting | Matsusada Precision

 Mechanism of Bidirectional Power Supply

-A key feature of a bidirectional power supply is its regenerative capability, which allows it to both source and sink (absorb) electrical energy.
-For this reason, this article uses the terms "bidirectional power supply" and "regenerative power supply" synonymously.
+A key feature of a bidirectional power supply is its regenerative capability, which allows it to return energy to the grid rather than dissipating it as heat.
+For this reason, the terms "bidirectional power supply" and "regenerative power supply" are often used interchangeably in this context.

 configuration

-The figure below shows a schematic of the bidirectional power supply.
+The figure below illustrates the schematic of a typical bidirectional power supply.

 This image is regenerative power supply configuration of a general single phase.